tashadesai/puppybook-example/README.md

 - The new ```GET_A_PUPPY``` case in the reducer
 - Lines 45-47 of server.js.
 The server now sends index.html for any routes that don't match (i.e. requests for 'localhost:3000/1')

+For additional practice, take a look at the seed.js left in the root directory of this repo.
+It's the reference seed file Karen sent you earlier today.
+Try rewriting your Puppybook backend to match the seed file!